Office of Student Life

 Who can serve as an advisor?

 An advisor can be any person who is not involved as a witness or participant in a case.
-Students must complete the Authorization to Release Information (PDF) before their advisor can participate in the conduct process.

 What is the role of an advisor in a hearing?